nitroxis/pivi/README.md

 - `circle ((centerx,centery) radius)`
 - `circles ((100,100) 20) ((centerx,centery) radius)`

+# Development
+If you want to work on pivi you can follow these steps:

+1. clone it
+2. install necessary dependencies (currently cairo and Image Magicks convert for animations)
+3. install npm (e.g. via [NVM](https://github.com/creationix/nvm))
+4. run `npm install` in the projects root directory
+5. run `npm test` to check if everything works

+You should install gulp (`npm install -g gulp`) to run all the tasks during development.
+You can see all available tasks in `gulpfile.js` or via `gulp --tasks`.

 # Alternatives
 You can try ImageMagick's convert.
 You can pass arguments to it that function similar to our commands.
 More [here](http://www.imagemagick.org/Usage/draw)